polkadot-js/apps/packages/app-123code/README.md

 If you want to add a new app to the UI, this is the place to start.

-1. Duplicate this `app-template` folder and give it an appropriate name, in this case we will select `app-example` to keep things clear.
+1. Duplicate this `app-123code` folder and give it an appropriate name, in this case we will select `app-example` to keep things clear.
 2. Edit the `apps-example/package.json` app description, i.e. the name, author and relevant overview.

 And we have the basic app source setup, time to get the tooling correct.